 RELATED: 8 Easy Weekend Getaways from NYC

 Plum Island, MA

 An hour north of Boston on Massachusetts’ North Shore, Plum Island is just 11 miles long but packs a punch with golden sand beaches, bird-filled salt marshes, and miles of biking trails.
 While most of the island is a protected nature reserve, the northern tip is home to local institutions like Bob Lobster (lobster rolls and marsh views) and the Plum Island Grille, as well as the island’s only hotel, Blue.
-Formerly Walton’s Ocean Front Inn, it reopened as part of the Lark Hotels family in summer 2016, with revamped interiors and an outdoor lounge for guests, but the real treat of staying here remains unchanged: spectacular sunset views and sleeping just steps from the sand.
+Formerly Walton’s Ocean Front Inn, it reopened as part of the Lark Hotels family with revamped interiors and an outdoor lounge for guests, but the real treat of staying here remains unchanged: spectacular sunset views and sleeping just steps from the sand.
 For bird lovers, Parker River National Wildlife Refuge should be at the top of the to-do list, home to over 300 species of resident and migratory birds, plus miles of marked trails and wildlife photography outposts, while active types will get their fix on kayaking adventures with Plum Island Kayak and whale watching tours in the Gulf of Maine.
 A 10-minute drive across the turnpike, the neighboring town of Newburyport offers a more eclectic dining scene, the must-visit Newburyport Brewing Company, and the 19th-century gardens of Maudslay State Park.

 Glacier National Park, MT